olistic/warriorjs/README.md

 This is a game designed to teach JavaScript and artificial intelligence in a fun, interactive way.

-You play as a warrior climbing a tall tower to rescue the princess at the top level.
+You play as a warrior climbing a tall tower to `<insert something that motivates you here>` at the top level.
 On each floor, you need to write JavaScript (with full ES6 support) to instruct the warrior to battle enemies, rescue captives, and reach the stairs.

 NOTE: Watch the repo or check `npm outdated -g warriorjs` regularly to find out about new levels and abilities.